OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/index.md

 If you need to add firewall exclusions to a whitelist:

-- Figure out which Azure Data Centres you will be targeting
+- Figure out which Azure Data Centers you will be targeting
-- Figure out which Azure services you will be targeting in those Data Centres
+- Figure out which Azure services you will be targeting in those Data Centers
 - Configure a whitelist from the Octopus Server (where the deployments are performed) to the appropriate IP Address Ranges

-Download the latest list of IP Address Ranges from the [Microsoft Download Centre](https://www.microsoft.com/download/details.aspx?id=41653) (updated weekly).
+Download the latest list of IP Address Ranges from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=41653) (updated weekly).